 It is not a separate qualification but a government recommendation that all pupils follow a core GCSE curriculum of English, Mathematics, two Science subjects, a Modern Foreign Language and a Humanity, defined as being either History or Geography.
 The significance of the EBacc has increased in more recent years, with it now being a crucial part of school accountability tables.
-The government has also stated an ambition to see 75% of pupils studying the EBacc subject combination at GCSE by 2022, and 90% by 2025.
+The government has also stated an ambition to see 90% of pupils studying the EBacc subject combination at GCSE by 2025.

-We are making EBacc compulsory for the cohort starting GCSEs in September 2022.
+We have made EBacc compulsory for the cohort starting GCSEs in September 2023.
 In practice, this means that we are insisting upon all students opting for one or both of Geography and/or History.
 Students will already be taking GCSEs in all the other qualifying subjects.
 Students will be able to choose two other subjects, in addition to either Geography or History, which ensures that there is still a broad range of subject choices available.